groovywave/blog-with-astro/src/content/posts/vim/search-for-a-speific-pattern-as-a-literal-string.md

 copy and paste the below text and type some commands like below.

 ---
-1. /a.k.a.
+1. /a.k.a.        (search a.k.a. and backward)
 2. n n n n n
-1. /\Va.k.a. <CR> (Search with literal switch mode.
+1. /\Va.k.a. <CR> (search only a.k.a. )
+  (Search with literal switch mode.
 You can serch for a specific pattern as a literal string.)
 2. n n n n n
 ---
 a.k.a.